cterse/expertiza/DEPLOY.md

 role :db,  %w[<SERVER_USER>@<YOUR_DEPLOYMENT_SERVER>]
 ```

-## Gemfile
-1. Add `gem 'capistrano-bower'` to Gemfile, to install all the npm dependencies in the target server.
-2. run `bundle lock --update` after above changes to generate a new Gemfile.lock.</br>
-**ERROR:** `Could not find gem 'ruby (~> 2.3.1.0)' in the local ruby installation.
-The source contains 'ruby' at: 2.6.6.146` error. : Make sure you are on the right `deploy` branch.

-## `/bower.json`
+### `/bower.json`
-1. Add dependency `"tinymce": "latest"` in the bower.json file.
+1. Add dependency `"tinymce": "latest"` in the bower.json file. (only if there are errors)

-## Local machine
+### Local machine

-Follow the bewlo steps to encrypt the secret private key and upload it in the repository.
+Follow the below steps to encrypt the secret private key and upload it in the repository.
 This private key would be used to ssh and deploy into the target server.
 ```bash
 gem instal travis
 travis login --pro --github-token <token>